 Based on the needs assessment data, Title I funds and other sources will be used to support effective and efficient instruction for all content areas at all grade levels.
-Title I funds will be used to support instruction by adding additional staff.
+Title I funds will be used to support supplemental instruction by adding additional staff.
 This staff includes teachers, paraprofessionals, professional learning, instructional materials and supplies, technology, during and after school tutoring intervention and summer school.

-Listed below are more specific items that are provided from Title I funds.
+Listed below are supplemental items that may be provided from Title I funds.